v31-io/geomap/README.md

 The Jupyter notebook [treecover-analysis.ipynb](treecover-analysis.ipynb) shows how the Treecover layer is computed using NDVI.
 - NDVI is computed as (NIR-Red)/(NIR+Red)
 - Missing values are imputed with forward fill and back fill along the time axis and outliers are clipped to known NDVI values = (-1, 1).
+Missing values are due to the qf mask provided by GLAD ARD.
+This is to remove any bad quality data/cloud data.
 - NDVI values are smoothened to account for seasonal/temporal variance along the time axis (3 periods).
 - If the differnce between NDVI for a single time point is greater than a known value (0.25) (max NDVI along time axis - current NDVI), then this usually indicates that trees have been cut down.
 This check is also clipped to a lower bound of known NDVI value for tree (0.7).
 - If a pixel is marked as tree loss then it will be marked as tree loss for all future time points unless re-growth (tree) is detected for 3 periods.